Important Changes: 2014-15

 Redesigned AP Courses and Exams

-Redesigned courses and exams in Physics B (being replaced by two new courses, Physics 1 and Physics 2) and U.S. History launch this year.
-Visit AP Central for important information and resources for these courses.
+The new AP Physics 1 and AP Physics 2 courses and exams and the redesigned AP U.S. History course and exam launch this year.
+Visit AP Central® for important information and resources for these courses.

 Computer Science A